 The Rise of Evaluation (1980s–1990s)

 This era saw the rise of impact evaluation as a discipline.
 Randomised controlled trials (RCTs), long established in medical research, began appearing in development contexts.
 The World Bank and bilateral donors invested heavily in evaluation departments.
-The OECD Development Assistance Committee (DAC) published its influential evaluation criteria in 1991—relevance, effectiveness, efficiency, impact, and sustainability—which remain the benchmark today.
+The OECD Development Assistance Committee (DAC) codified its influential evaluation criteria in 1991—relevance, effectiveness, efficiency, impact, and sustainability—which remain the benchmark today (a sixth criterion, coherence, was added in the 2019 revision).

 "The logframe gave us structure.
 But structure without learning is just bureaucracy with better formatting."